IlianPihlajamaa/OrnsteinZernike.jl/docs/src/HardSphereMixture.md

 The previous example showed the case of a 1-component system.
 Let's instead look at mixtures here.
 Consider a 3:1 mixture of hard spheres with sizes 0.5 and 1.0.
 We solve the system with the same three steps as before.

 First, we define the potential.
-Here, we must use `MultiComponentHardSpheres`, which takes a vector containing the diameters of each species.
+Here, we must use `HardSpheres`, which takes a vector containing the diameters of each species.

 ```@example hs
 using OrnsteinZernike
 D = [0.5, 1.0]
-potential = MultiComponentHardSpheres(D)
+potential = HardSpheres(D)
 ```

 Secondly, we define the system.
 In this example, the total number density is $\rho = 1.6$.
 For mixtures, the system expects a vector of individual densities.
 Those are computed by multiplying the total density with the concentration fraction vector.